"When I first walked on that campus, the beautiful thing that I felt there was the Spirit.

 - "House of Welcome" Longhouse Education and Cultural Center

-- Master of Public Administration in Tribal Governance, program (which began in 2002)
+- Master of Public Administration in Tribal Governance, (which began in 2002)

 - Native American and World Indigenous Peoples Studies (on-campus undergraduate)

 Together these programs enable the college to continue and expand upon its history of responding in partnership to the educational needs of indigenous peoples.
-In addition to these programs, students at Evergreen can work with Native American Studies faculty throughout the undergraduate curriculum (such as in the Expressive Arts), and in graduate programs such as the Master of Environmental Studies (MES) and Master in Teaching (MIT) programs.
+In addition to these programs, students at Evergreen can work with Native American Studies faculty throughout the undergraduate curriculum (such as in the Expressive Arts).
+In addition to the MPA with Tribal Governance concentration, Evergreen also offers a Master in Teaching (MiT) and a Master of Environmental Studies (MES).
+MiT students engage with Native American topics through coursework which explores K-12 culturally relevant curriculum and pedagogy.
+Candidates may also have opportunities to work with Native students in local schools, and dig deeper into Native American issues within a master’s project.
+Opportunities for MiT students to receive support to attend Evergreen include the Hearst Endowment Award for Future Native American Teachers.
+MES students may choose to focus their studies on Native American topics through coursework, internships, independent learning contracts, or thesis projects.
 In all Evergreen programs, Native American students, community members and tribes have a dedicated place in higher education, and easy access to technology and research services.